 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your child's risk of having a seizure include:
+Things that may raise a child's risk of seizure are:

 Family Doctor—American Academy of Family Physicians